privacyint/appdata-environment-desktop/README.md

 Google changed the way the certificate store works in Android Nougat, please follow [this guide to correctly](https://blog.jeroenhd.nl/article/android-7-nougat-and-certificate-authorities) install your certificate.

-As this is a quick start rough guide is:
+As this is a quick start, rough guide is:
 Get the ID of the Certificate in a format that Android Expects

 `sudo openssl x509 -inform PEM -subject_hash_old -in /root/.mitmproxy/mitmproxy-ca-cert.pem | head -1`